Flora-King/TopServices/README.md

 ### Navigation

-* The navigation bar is fixed to the top. this way the user has access to the menu from all sections of the website.
+* The navigation bar is fixed to the top.
+This way the user has access to the menu from all sections of the website.
-* The navigation bar houses links to the Home page; Enquiry Form page; Services section; and Contact Us section.
+* The navigation bar houses links to the Home page and Enquiry Form page.
 * The Logo [TOP service] allows the user to easily navigate back to the top of the page as well as return to the Home page if in the Enquiry Form page.

 ![Navigation-Bar](https://user-images.githubusercontent.com/106548101/176719677-c2ffbe02-1f98-4eda-88a4-8c32b07357c4.png)